 This short detour from either Moscow or St Petersburg gives you the chance to explore some of the most remarkable historical and natural landmarks of Karelia, a republic with its own unique culture bordering Finland and the White Sea.

 Your tour begins in Petrozavodsk, the largest city in Karelia and the gateway to Kizhi Island, the most visually spectacular cultural site in Karelia.
 We’ll reach Kizhi by fast boat, giving us plenty of time to explore the World Heritage Listed Kizhi Pogost, a collection of 17th and 18th-century churches, elaborately and fantastically crafted purely out of wood.
 READ MORE

-On this mesmerising and romantic River Cruise Moscow to St Petersburg, you’ll take in the sights, sounds and history of Russia’s heartland from the comfort of a modern cruise vessel.
+On this mesmerising and romantic Moscow to St Petersburg River Cruise, you’ll take in the sights, sounds and history of Russia’s heartland from the comfort of a modern cruise vessel.
 Heading north after a two-day tour of the must-see sites of Moscow, you’ll experience the contrast between life in a heaving megacity and the languid pace of the gorgeous Russian countryside.
-Traversing the Volga with port calls in the timeless townships of Russia’s ancient Golden Ring, the cruise finishes is the glittering far northern metropolis of St Petersburg, one of the world’s most beautiful cities.
+Traversing the Volga with port calls in the timeless townships of Russia’s ancient Golden Ring, our Moscow river cruise finishes in the glittering far northern metropolis of St Petersburg, one of the world’s most beautiful cities.

 About 56th Parallel

 56th Parallel is a travel company specialising in providing packaged tours and travel services in Russia.